mousepawmedia/devdocs/network/source/setup_linux/install.rst

 hard drive space for the installation.
 Check `Download updates while installing` and `Install this third-party software`.
 Click `Continue`.

-..
-WARNING:: Be **very** careful what you select on the next screen!
+..  warning:: Be **very** careful what you select on the next screen!

 For Single-Boot
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^